bitcoinops/bitcoinops.github.io/workshops.md

 - Lightning wallet integration and applications for exchanges
 - Approaches to coin selection & consolidation

+### Thanks

+Thanks to Ledger for hosting the workshop and helping with organization.

 ## Workshop #1 - San Francisco, July 17 2018

-Bitcoin Optech held our first workshop at Square in San Francisco on July 17 2018.
-In attendence were 14 engineers from SF Bay Area Bitcoin companies.
+Bitcoin Optech held our first workshop in San Francisco on July 17 2018.
+In attendence were 14 engineers from SF Bay Area Bitcoin companies and open source projects.

 #### Topics

 - Coin selection
-  - What do you do today?
-  - What constraints do you face?
-  - How do you prioritize potentially competing factors: blockchain efficiency, transaction throughput, privacy, minimizing fees?
-  - What are best practices?

 - Fee estimation, RBF, CPFP best practices
-  - What do you do today?
-  - What constraints do you face?
-  - What are the UX implications for your customers?
-  - What are best practices?

 - Optech community and communication

-  - What level of involvement would you like to have creating best practices open source cookbooks?
-  - What do you want to see in an Optech community newsletter?
-  - How do you want to engage with each other moving forward?
-Online forum?
-    Slack?
-Dinners?
+### Thanks

+Thanks to Square for hosting the workshop and Coinbase for helping with organization.

 {% include references.md %}